 And, please, try to show us the story, not tell us about it.
 Remember the old high-school English-class dictum: Show, don’t tell.
 Take us through the experiences with you with trenchant details and tight descriptions.
 Don’t say it was profound or funny or beautiful: make us experience the feelings.
 (Hint: dialogue is a good thing.)
 (Names, too, not just “my husband.”)

-4) Strong endings.
-Many, many, many times I send pieces back to say, “This peters out.
+4. Strong endings.
+Many, many, many times we send pieces back to say, “This peters out.
 The ending is weak, obvious, trite.
 Give me a creative, witty, forceful conclusion.
 Stop the piece with a wham, not a whimper.”
-A good ending (some of which make a clever reference back to the beginning) can lift a whole piece of garden writing a notch and make it end with an exclamation point of strength, instead of, well . . . just . . . fading . . . away . . .
+A good ending (some of which make a clever reference back to the beginning) can lift a whole piece of garden writing a notch and make it end with an exclamation point of strength, instead of, well … just … fading … away …

-5) Length?
-I don’t know.
+5. Length?
 We’re digest-sized, so most pieces are no more than 2,000 words.
 But write what you have to.

-6) Payment?
-Did you have to ask?
-We pay miserably; top payment is $150 and we often pay less.
-I apologize.
-You deserve more.
-If GreenPrints ever starts paying me better than miserably, I will be only too glad to pay more.
-(Right now, I’m working for peanuts. small peanuts.)
+6. Payment?
+We pay between $100 and $150 per story we buy.
 We pay on acceptance, buy First North American Serial Rights (unless you’ve already published it somewhere else first; we’re happy to reprint garden writing pieces—as long as they’re good!).

-8) In your cover letter, please tell me something clever/witty/appropriate about yourself that I can use for our “Contributor’s Page” if we use your piece of garden writing.
+8. In your cover letter, please tell us something clever/witty/appropriate about yourself that we can use for our “Contributor’s Page” if we use your piece of garden writing.

-9) Poetry: Well, we run about 1 poem per issue, so let’s admit I probably can’t accept your poem.
-The few I do take tend to be a) hands-on, dirt-under-the-nails, gardening poems b) not too saccharine, and c) rarely in rhyme, but most of all d) clever.
+9. Poetry: Well, we run about 1 poem per issue, so let’s admit we probably can’t accept your poem.
+The few we do take tend to be a) hands-on, dirt-under-the-nails, gardening poems b) not too saccharine, and c) rarely in rhyme, but most of all d) clever.
 Innovative.
 Offering well-expressed, detail-dressed new twists on this magazine’s very old topic.
 Payment: $20.

-10) One last thing: Are you a SUBSCRIBER?
-If not, please—oh, please—become one: $24.95 a year; $29.95 U.S. to Canada.
-Not only does it get you a wonderful little magazine and the best possible feel for the type of garden writing we run, it also helps us survive so we can run your (and other people’s) writing!
-Thanks again.
+10. One last thing: Are you a SUBSCRIBER?
+If not, please—oh, please—become a Subscriber now!
+Not only does it get you a wonderful little magazine and the best possible feel for the type of garden writing we run, it also helps us thrive so we can run your (and other people’s) writing!
 (Hint: Do you know anyone who loves gardening?
 What a great gift GreenPrints makes!)

 Thanks again.
-I do appreciate your contribution and the work it takes.
+We appreciate your contribution and the work it takes.
 Best to you with prose, plants, and life,

 P.S.
-Oh, one more last thing: I generally can’t find time to read submissions until the month after an issue deadline.
-So your garden writing submission is likely to lie fallow until late in Feb., May, Aug., or Nov.
+Oh, one more thing: We generally can’t find time to read submissions until the month after an issue deadline.
+So your garden writing submission is likely to lie fallow until late in February, May, August, or November.